-Mrs Stopps and class teacher met with parents to review Rachel's My Support Plan and the reccommendations from the professional reports.
+Miss Turnbull / Mrs Hollands and class teacher met with parents to review Rachel's My Support Plan and the recommendations from the professional reports.

 Class teacher implemented all the recommended strategies and monitored Rachel's progress.
 More adult support was hired for the classroom.
 Rachel was still struggling to regulate her emotions.
-Her behaviour continued to be agressive.
+Her behaviour continued to be aggressive.

-Mrs Stopps and class teacher met with parents to review Rachel's My Support Plan and it was decided that Rachel needed more specialist provision to support her needs.
+Miss Turnbull / Mrs Hollands and class teacher met with parents to review Rachel's My Support Plan and it was decided that Rachel needed more specialist provision to support her needs.
 It was agreed to apply for an Educational Health Care Plan.

-Mrs Stopps applied for an Educational Health Care Plan and is waiting for an assessment.
-Rachel continues to be supported with the reccomended advice and 1:1 support.
+Miss Turnbull / Mrs Hollands applied for an Educational Health Care Plan and is waiting for an assessment.
+Rachel continues to be supported with the recommended advice and 1:1 support.